claudiusnascimento/xkeleton/README.md

 - Models are in *App/Models*

+- This package dont use the laravel login system

 - You dont have to use the *CrudTraits* - it's too much abstraction :0

 ## This admin boilerplate uses: